-In recent years, the development of the Rotating Lepton Model (RLM) of hadrons and bosons (1-4) provided an equally effective approach for modeling the structure and accurately computing the masses of subatomic particles, such as hadrons and bosons, nuclei and even cosmic rays.
+In recent years, the development of the Rotating Lepton Model (RLM) of hadrons and bosons (1-4) provided an equally effective approach for modeling the structure and accurately computing the masses of subatomic particles, such as hadrons and bosons, nuclei, and even cosmic rays.
 (4)

-The RLM bears an important similarity with the Bohr model of the H atom, i.e., it comprises one or more rotating leptons on a circular orbit, gravitationally attracting themselves and not electrostatically as is the case of the Bohr model.
-In the case of the RLM, the rotating leptons are mostly neutrinos, which have extremely small (\sim 1-5 eV/c2) rest masses.
-However, due to their lightness, these rotating neutrinos easily reach highly relativistic speeds, extremely close to the speed of light.

-Thus, according to Einstein's Special Relativity, their relativistic and gravitational masses of γm_o and $\gamma^3 m_o$, respectively, increase dramatically and reach values of the order of 109 eV/c2 and 10^{28} eV/c2, respectively.
-This implies that the intraparticle gravitational forces reach the Strong Force value of $\hbar c/r^2$, which is 10^{30} times stronger than the normal gravitational attraction at the same distance.
+The RLM bears an important similarity to the Bohr model of the H atom; it comprises one or more rotating leptons on a circular orbit, gravitationally attracting themselves, rather than electrostatically, as is the case with the Bohr model.
+In the case of the RLM, the rotating leptons are mostly neutrinos, which have extremely small (~1-5 eV/c2) rest masses.
+However, due to their lightness, these rotating neutrinos easily reach highly relativistic speeds, approaching the speed of light.
+Thus, according to Einstein's Special Relativity, their relativistic and gravitational masses of γm_o and $\gamma^3 m_o$, respectively, increase dramatically and reach values of the order of 109 eV/c2 and 1028 eV/c2, respectively.
+This implies that the intraparticle gravitational forces reach the Strong Force value of $\hbar c/r^2$, which is 1030 times stronger than the normal gravitational attraction at the same distance.